miklevin/MikeLev.in/_posts/2025-11-14-pebble-trails-smug-mugs-sovereign-craftsmanship-ai-age.md

 > Your time in Norge among tech kings
 > Had helped reforge what breakfast brings!

+## The Smug Mug and the Black Swan: Physical & Digital Discipline

 Yeah, I lived a couple of months in the land of the midnight sun.
 Or Midgard as they like to call it.
 I worked for a Commodore spin-off named Scala.
 The reasons for that name vary from the *La Scala* opera house in Milan, Italy to the very